 A Life In Film: Carolyn Pfeiffer

-Marfa resident Carolyn Pfeiffer will be in a conversation with Thomas Beard.
-She will talk about her illustrious career in the film business, from working in Rome with Fellini and Visconti, to founding Island Alive and Alive Films and producing many films - working alongside some of the greatest filmmakers of our time.
+Marfa resident Carolyn Pfeiffer will talk about her illustrious career in the film business, from working in Rome with Fellini and Visconti, to founding Island Alive and Alive Films and producing many films - working alongside some of the greatest filmmakers of our time.

 Carolyn has selected The Leopard because she worked on the film and she will discuss that and more preceding the film.

 Luchino Visconti / Italy, 1963 - 185 min.